‘She Named Herself Spot Willows’, 2024

 Willows’ feminine perspective and whimsical tingle bring life and intrigue to the gallery setting.
 Delivering an ode to the act of creation in itself.

-Documentation photographs by Leah Weir
+Above Documentation by Leah Weir.